Basillica/state-machine/README.md

 A state machine is comprised of steps which can be one of the following states

+_Still in active development, the main branch would be the most stabel copy_

 ```rust
 pub enum State {
     Task,